A four star overland adventure that focuses on two tiny landlocked African kingdoms - Lesotho and Swaziland.

 Today is dedicated to various cultural pursuits.
 First on the agenda is a visit to King Sobhuza Memorial Park in Lobamba.
 The memorial was established as a tribute to the late King Sobhuza II, who led Swaziland to independence in 1968.
 Later, we’ll visit the Mantenga Cultural Village and Nature Reserve.
 Our visit includes a guided tour of the reserve’s cultural village with authentic beehive huts, a cultural and dancing display, and a visit to Mantenga Falls.
 The possibility exists that you might also see the Southern Bald Ibis at Mantenga, an endangered bird of the region.
 A mid-afternoon stop is made at a popular local candle factory.
 Here you’ll see a great variety of unusual candles of all shapes, sizes, and scents, as well as the folks who manufacture them.
 Later, a visit may be made to a local curio market before returning to your accommodations for the evening.

 This morning your tour traverses the scenic Komati River pass towards Piggs Peak.
 En route, we’ll make a stop at the country’s main water catchment supply, the Maguga Dam, before reaching the border with South Africa at Jeppe’s Reef.
-Located right at the border with South Africa and the tiny kingdom of Swaziland, Matsamo Cultural Village was established as a community effort to showcase Swazi customs, tradition and language.
-Participants from surrounding villages, all part of the Shongwe clan, offer visitors the opportunity of experiencing a touch of their ancestry, first by enjoying a guided tour of the working village and later ending with a truly impressive traditional dancing display as their drums echo throughout the valley.
+Located right at the border with South Africa and the tiny kingdom of Swaziland, Matsamo Cultural Village was established as a community effort to showcase Swazi customs, tradition, and language.
+Participants from surrounding villages, all part of the Shongwe clan, offers visitors the opportunity of experiencing a touch of their ancestry, first by enjoying a guided tour of the working village and later ending with a truly impressive traditional dancing display as their drums echo throughout the valley.
 In fact, their dancing has proved so popular that in previous years the team has toured Europe with great success.
 Later, your tour joins the national N4 route to Johannesburg, bringing to an end a comprehensive tour of the tiny landlocked countries of Lesotho and Swaziland.

 Our personal tours of South Africa include four star accommodations.

 Luxury five star adventures that explore South Africa's top destinations and attractions.